jkosh44/transactional-memory-simulator/PROJECT-PROPOSAL.md

 The presentation will involve showing charts and graphs comparing the performance of different implementations under different workloads, as well as a demo of running one of the workloads.

 ## Platform Choice
-I plan on implementing this in C++ for Ubunto 20.04.
+I plan on implementing this in C++ for Ubuntu 20.04.
 I'm choosing C++ because it has the low-level capabilities to manipulate memory directly, but also the high-level data structures to organize code more effectively.
 I'm choosing Ubuntu 20.04 because that's the OS on my computer and it's convenient.

 ## Schedule
 - April 12th: MVP